jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 }
 ```

-### Breadth First Search Vs. Depth First Search
+### <a id="bfs-vs-dfs"></a>Breadth First Search vs Depth First Search
 - The simple answer to this question is that it depends on the size and shape of the tree.
-  - For wide, shallow trees use Breadth First Search
-  - For deep, narrow trees use Depth First Search
-  - Because BFS uses queues to store information about the nodes and its children, it could use more memory than is available on your computer.
-(But you probably won't have to worry about this.)
-  - If using a DFS on a tree that is very deep you might go unnecessarily deep in the search.
-See [xkcd](http://xkcd.com/761/) for more information.
+  - If our tree is broad/wide, use DFS as BFS will take too much memory.
+Similarly, if our tree is very deep, choose BFS over DFS.
-  - Breadth First Search tends to be a looping algorithm.
-  - Depth First Search tends to be a recursive algorithm.
+  - **BFS** tends to be a queue and while loop algorithm, while **DFS** tends to be a stack and while loop or recursive algorithm.
+  - DFS are often used in simulations of games (and game-like situations in the real world).
+In a typical game you can choose one of several possible actions.
+Each choice leads to further choices, each of which leads to further choices, and so on into an ever-expanding tree-shaped graph of possibilities.
+  - BFS first finds all the vertices that are one edge away from the starting point, then all the vertices that are two edges away, and so on.
+This is useful if you’re trying to find the shortest path from the starting vertex to a given vertex.

 ### <a id="binary-heap"></a> Binary Heaps (Min Heaps and Max Heaps)